cstack/db_tutorial/_parts/part7.md

 Why is a tree a good data structure for a database?

 - Searching for a particular value is fast (logarithmic time)
-- Inserting / deleting a value is fast (constant-ish time to rebalance)
+- Inserting / deleting a value you've already found is fast (constant-ish time to rebalance)
 - Traversing a range of values is fast (unlike a hash map)

 A B-Tree is different from a binary tree (the "B" probably stands for the inventor's name, but could also stand for "balanced").
 Here's an example B-Tree: